rvm97/portfolio-projects/chocolate-demand-collapse/README.md

 ## Project Overview

+This project was initiated following Barry Callebaut’s July 2025 earnings update, where the company downgraded its volume forecast to –7% YoY and reported its worst Q3 volume drop in over 10 years.
+The dashboard investigates the financial, market, and operational dynamics behind this reversal.

 - **Company**: Barry Callebaut AG (SWX:BARN)
 - **Focus**: Business intelligence & financial storytelling
 - **Tools**: Power BI, DAX, Excel, Public Market Data